NOTE: This is a reference post so it contains A LOT if information. Bookmark it or save it to your favorites for easy reference.

 - A Note about modifying curriculum

 - When to ditch the packaged curriculum & create your own

 - How to set up a homeschool flow or rhythm

 - Huge Time Savers

-- What to do when lesson’s totally bomb & nobody wants to work
+- What to do when your day totally bombs & nobody is cooperating

 How I manage 3 Grade Levels

 In real life I teach 3 grade levels and have 47 children I am responsible for.

 NO, that’s not a typo.
 I teach preschool at home except for the 6 days a month I am teaching second grade and third grade professionally.
 While the specifics of teaching in the classroom and homeschooling are very different managing multiple grade levels is basically the same.
 What are we learning, when are we learning about it and how much time will we spend on it?